 In addition to the private family rooms, guests have the opportunity to make full use of the communal living facilities including a family room and play area, lounge, kitchen, dining areas and laundry room.
 Outside there is a private garden with space for children to play in and guest parking.

 The project is a proud partnership between Help for Heroes, the Fisher House Foundation and the Queen Elizabeth Hospital Birmingham (QEHB) Charity.
 This is the first time in history that military charities from the US and UK have worked in partnership with each other.

-Help for Heroes have provided a grant of £1.5m to support construction costs of the house, in addition to £500k for running costs, which equates to £50k a year for 10 years.
+Help for Heroes provided a grant of £1.5m to support construction costs of the house, in addition to £500k for running costs, which equates to £50k a year for 10 years.

 US Charity the Fisher House Foundation committed £1.3m to the project, with the remaining £1.4m being funded by the QEHB Charity.
 SSAFA, as a service delivery charity, will provide day to day services.

 Regular donations provide a sustained focus on rebuilding the lives of our wounded Servicemen and women.